-- 4.3.1 The radiation safety permit is a written designation that the particular research experiment, rig, or operation has been reviewed by technically qualified members of the LaRC staff and that all reasonable safety precautions and environmental requirements have been considered and subsequently implemented.

-- 4.3.2 The RSO is responsible for the determination of radiation safety permit requirements during the processing of LF 44A.
-The pertinent determining factors that require a radiation safety permit include:

-- a.
-Duration of exposure,

-- b.
-Source quantity (mass, volume, etc.),

-- c.
-Potential exposure configuration,

-- d.
-Number of handlers, and

-- e.
+- 4.3.1 The radiation safety permit is a written set of procedures, rules, and recommendations which authorizes a particular research experiment, or operation to use ionizing radiation after being reviewed by technically qualified members of the LaRC staff.
+The safety permit ensures that all reasonable safety precautions and requirements have been considered and subsequently implemented. - 4.3.1.1 The radiation safety permit is a package that consists of all of the following documents which all together is generally referred to as the safety permit: - a.
+An LF38 (Safety Permit Request Radioactive Material) or an LF48 (Safety Permit Request Radiation Machine) as applicable. - b.
+An LF498 (Safety Permit). - c.
+Written SOP's that typically include, but are not limited to, a list of authorized users, the maximum parameters of the ionizing source or machine, the location and intended use, safety controls, the prescription of any necessary personal protective equipment (PPE), the use of dosimetry, etc. - 4.3.2 The RSO is responsible for the determination of radiation safety permit requirements during the processing of LF 44A.
+The pertinent determining factors that require a radiation safety permit include: - a.
+Duration of exposure - b.
+Source quantity (mass, volume, etc.) - c.
+Potential exposure configuration - d.
 Commercial certifications.

-- 4.3.3 The IRC reviews the need for radiation safety permits based on these factors during its quarterly meetings for final dispensation rendering.
+4.3.3 The IRC reviews the need for radiation safety permits based on these factors during its quarterly meetings for final dispensation rendering.